Glossary

 Linking the energy sectors of electricity, heat, transport and industry through the joint and comprehensive use of energy in various forms.
 The aim is to increase the efficiency of the energy used.

-Currently, the hydrogen used in Germany is produced through the use of steam reformers.
-In this process, natural gas is broken down into its components by adding hot steam.
+The hydrogen currently utilised in Germany is obtained via steam reformers.
+This process involves splitting natural gas into its components by feeding in hot steam.
 This produces hydrogen and nitrogen, but also climate-damaging carbon dioxide.
-The hydrogen produced this way is known as "grey hydrogen."
+The hydrogen produced in this way is known as “grey hydrogen”.

 Also known as synfuels, synthetic fuels are typically artificially produced fuels where the traditional crude oil base is replaced with other, more environmentally friendly alternatives.
 The latest and most climate-friendly form of these fuels are called e-fuels.
 In the production of e-fuels, renewable electricity, hydrogen, and CO₂ captured from the air are used to create climate-neutral fuel.